 As an Explorer you will participate in the following:

-REQUIREMENTS: 14 through 20 years of age; must be enrolled in school and maintain a 2.0 GPA or better; no criminal record; able to work well with others and have a willingness to learn.
+Applicants must be 14 through 20 years of age, maintain a 2.0 GPA or better, have no criminal record, be able to work well with others and have a willingness to learn.

 For more information, contact Officer Miller at 510-799-8260.